 Step 4: Repeat the entire process three times and try to be consistent when you do, as you do not want to be way off in your measurement.
 You have to make sure you do not move your head or the ruler as you measure your PD.
 If one of your eyes is weaker than the other eye, this process will be much more difficult for you to perform alone.

 Step 5: When you are ordering glasses online, you need to enter the PD you got when you measured.
-Next, you need to calculate your near PD.
-To calculate the near PD, subtract “three” from it.
+If, you need to calculate your near PD subtract “three” from the number.
 For example: Your distance PD is 70 so when you subtract 3 from it, you receive 67.

 Tip: Instead of lining the ruler with the pupil’s center, line it up with the pupil’s edge.
 Use the inside of the pupil’s edge and the outside of the pupil’s edge to measure.
 Doing it this way will provide you with a more precise measurement.

 If you can’t do it yourself, you can always call a friend to help you measure your PD.
 Here are the steps:

 Step 1: Sit down in a room, making sure that you are about 45cm apart from each other.
 Keep both of your eyes open as your friend measures your PD.
 However, your friend needs to keep one of her eyes closed when she measures your PD.